Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 ## Data Prep & Train Model
 Duration: 5

-### What You'll Do :
+### What You'll Do

-Use use the section **Train Model** :
+Use use the section **Train Model**:

 ![Train_dataset](./assets/Train_Model_Section.png)

 #### Step 1 : Select the dataset
-Choose the training dataset to build the model :
+Choose the training dataset to build the model:

 ![Train_dataset](./assets/Train_Dataset.png)

 #### Step 2 : Select a Virtual Warehouse
-Select a Virtual Warehouse :
+Select a Virtual Warehouse:

 ![VW](./assets/Virtual_Warehouse.png)